-With Dawood Ibrahim and Vijay Mallya becoming headline fodder in recent times, let’s take a look at some Indians who are living in exile abroad, but are wanted back home
+With talks of extraditing Vijay Mallya from the UK to India taking centrestage once again, let's take a look at some Indians who are living in exile abroad, but are wanted back home

 Here are 10 Indians, the government wants to extradite from various countries: